View this document as: a single page | multiple pages.

 approved cryptography

-An encryption algorithm, hash function, random bit generator, or similar technique that is Federal Information Processing Standard (FIPS)-approved or NIST-recommended.
+An encryption algorithm, hash function, random bit generator, or similar technique that is Federal Information Processing Standards (FIPS)-approved or NIST-recommended.
 Approved algorithms and techniques are either specified or adopted in a FIPS or NIST recommendation.

 assertion